Panels, Workshops, and more

 Although most of the classes and demos are open to younger attendees, we ask that children who are not old enough to be free ranging stay with their adults for these happenings.
 Children in Fast Track will find classes and demos there that are oriented specifically toward their ages.

 Arisia's "helping hands" connect attendees with opportunities to do good within our fannish, local, and national communities.
 Arisia hosts blood drives, with traveling bloodmobiles.
 We may have other opportunities planned as we get closer to the convention, so stay tuned.

 These causes depend on your participation to be successful.
 Check out the details for how you can get involved.

 Arisia’s publications are produced before and at the convention.
-They include a pocket program for quick portable reference to the schedule, a souvenir book that features art and information about each year’s convention, and special references such as the family-friendly and restaurant guides.
+They include a pocket program for quick portable reference to the schedule, a souvenir book that features art and information about each year’s convention, and special references such as the family-friendly guide.
 At the convention the Clear Ether newsletter posts daily updates and reports on happenings such as masquerade awards.

 You can sign up any time to get Progress Reports that will let you know when important convention-related dates are approaching.